KevinTheSome/VTDT_STUNDUSARAKST/README.md

-#Basic React + Vite
+#Better site

+This is my code for the school I go better class website

+Used stuff
-This is a basic React + Vite to share my work
+React + Vite